 Progression of Cataracts

-Cataracts can be unpredictable, and they can progress at variable rates.
+Cataracts can be unpredictable, and they can progress at variable rates, meaning that postponing treatment can be highly risky.
 In general, if a cataract is age-based though, meaning that the clouding of lens is purely due to age and not because of an injury or illness, the cataract is liable to progress rather slowly.
-This can give you time to decide on the right course of treatment and determine if and when surgery is the best course of action.
+This can give you time to postpone and decide on the right course of treatment, and determine if and when surgery is the best course of action.

 A cataract occurs as proteins build up and clump together on the lens, which is made up of protein and water for the most part.
 As a person ages, the lens of the eye becomes more rigid and less flexible, and this can make it more likely for proteins to stick together to block vision.
 The lens of the eye needs to be clear to allow light to pass through it unimpeded for clear vision.